 Abortion Pill Information

 The abortion pill (medical abortion), also known as Plan C (which has been available in the US since 2000), can be used up to 10 weeks gestation.
 The process begins with the confirmation of pregnancy, which includes a positive pregnancy test and ultrasound to determine gestational age and viability.
-This will determine if your baby is in the uterus and has a heartbeat.
-Additionally, 25% of all pregnancies end in miscarriage; if you miscarry the abortion pill would not be necessary.
-We can provide you with a free confirmation at each of our clinics.
+This will determine if the fetus is in the uterus and has a heartbeat.
+Additionally, 10% to 20% of all pregnancies end in miscarriage; if you miscarry the abortion pill would not be necessary.
+We can provide you with a free ultrasound confirmation at each of our clinics.

 The next step involves taking a series of pills.
-The first pill is Mifepristone, also known as Mifeprex.
-This pill works by blocking the effects of progesterone, the hormone which aids in the baby’s growth and development.
-Two days later, you take the second pill, Misoprostol, or Cytotec.
-This pill works by causing contractions in order to deliver the deceased baby.
+The first pill works by blocking the effects of progesterone, the hormone which aids in the fetus’ growth and development.
+Two days later, you take the second pill which works by causing contractions in order to deliver the deceased fetus.
 This is also called self-managed abortion.
 To learn more about the abortion pill, please read our blog post The Abortion Pill: What You Need to Know.

 *CAUTION: The abortion pill (or Plan C) is NOT recommended and can be dangerous if you have a tubal pregnancy.
-The abortion pill (RU-486 or Plan C) is also not recommended for women whose last menstrual cycle is greater than 10 weeks.
+The abortion pill (Plan C) is also not recommended for women whose last menstrual cycle is greater than 10 weeks.

 What To Expect